 - Grains: whole wheat bread, oatmeal, brown rice, quinoa, bulgur, whole wheat pasta

 - Minimally processed meats: fish, poultry, lean beef

 - Probiotic rich food: kombucha, kimchi, sauerkraut, pickles

 Various studies have investigated a potential link between diary consumption and fertility disorders.
 This comprehensive scientific review did not find a significant connection between dairy consumption (mostly, milk) and PCOS.
 The scientific reviews and number crunching are mixed at best.

 Truthfully, scientists have been trying to nail down the cause of PCOS for a long time, with little success.
 Some studies suggest an indirect link between dairy consumption, obesity, and PCOS.
 However, there is no clear connection between these topics.

-You may have read about the link between dairy and acne, which is a common PCOS symptom.
-The two conditions are often observed together because some type of acne are caused by androgen, a natural chemical that that is released from eating dairy products.
+There is a relationship between consuming milk and increased frequency of acne – and acne is a very common PCOS symptom.
+The two conditions are often observed together because some types of acne are caused by androgen, a natural chemical that that is released from eating dairy products.
 Reducing dairy may alleviate acne, but there is no proven link between restricting dairy and improving your PCOS.